Importance of Learning Through Play

 The Alliance for Childhood, another group advocating more play, has published studies showing that kindergarten students in Los Angeles and New York City spent four to six times more minutes in direct instruction on reading and math than in free play.
 Many kindergarten classrooms no longer contain blocks, sand and water tables, and props for dramatic play: “In many kindergarten classrooms there is no playtime at all.
 Teachers say the curriculum does not incorporate play, there isn’t time for it, and many school administrators do not value it.”

 The Gesell Institute reports that much of the emphasis on early academics is in vain.
 Children aren’t any smarter than they were 50 years ago.
-Many kindergarten children aren’t developmentally able to read or sit still for academic lessons.
-Meanwhile they are missing out on the opportunity to develop their imaginations through play.
+Many kindergarten children are not developmentally able to read or sit still for academic lessons.
+Meanwhile they are missing the opportunity to develop their imaginations through play.

 Even if experts understand the value of play, they might have difficulty convincing some parents of its value.
 Children shuttled between lessons and organized sports, and then expected to do hours of homework, don’t have much time for free play.
 Harried parents may not have the patience for play, which can be loud, messy, and appears unproductive.